Seminars

 Language: English

-The event offers Phd students, postdocs, postdoctoral fellows and postgraduates of the research groups of the Chair of Food Chemistry and Molecular Sensory Science and of the Leibniz-LSB@TUM a platform to present their results in form of lectures.
-It also provides the opportunity to learn about the broad spectrum of current research in food chemistry here at Weihenstephan Campus - from molecular sensory to toxicological aspects.
+The event offers PhD students, postdocs, postdoctoral fellows and postgraduates of the research groups of the food chemistry and food analysis at TUM, the University of Bayreuth and the Leibniz Institute for Food Systems Biology at the TUM a platform to present their results in form of lectures.
+It also opens up the opportunity to learn about the broad spectrum of current research in the field of food chemistry at the Weihenstephan and Kulmbach campuses - from molecular-sensory and methodological aspects to toxicological aspects.

-The mutual knowledge of the areas of work and interests and the stimulating and uncomplicated atmosphere should foster discussions and cooperations between the various research groups and thus strengthen the interaction of the food-chemical-oriented research groups in the location.
+The mutual knowledge of the areas of work and interests as well as the stimulating and uncomplicated atmosphere should foster discussions and cooperations between the various research groups and thus to strengthen the interaction of the food chemistry oriented research groups at the campuses.

-In addition, at least once per semester external speakers from research or industry give an exciting overview about research and developments within different food-chemical topics.
+In addition, at least once per semester external speakers from research or industry give an exciting overview about research and developments within different food chemistry-related topics.

 Workshops